 One of the most effective techniques to increase click-through rate, which many marketers tend to overlook, is to analyze their competition sufficiently.
 This includes identifying competitors, analyzing their keywords, and understanding their ad copy.

 You can use analytic tools to identify better what makes their ad click for audiences, especially the keywords they’re using and the language they incorporate in their ads.

 Likely, they have already performed A/B testing on different variations of the same ad, and what you’re seeing is the best-performing variant.

 Skip out on the testing process and take their best performing ad to understand why it performs the best.
 Try and incorporate similar techniques for your ad, but do not copy their ad word for word, and make sure to present your unique selling points.

 When it comes to determining the relevancy of your ads, testing is the best option since it can be hard to tell what the audiences will respond best to.
-The key to this is to test multiple ads for the same product or service and allow Google to decide which one performs the best.
+The key to this is to test multiple search ads for the same product or service and allow Google or search engines to decide which one performs the best.

 Testing is a continuous process and even involves testing out different ad types on other locations online.
 Many times, it’s not what is in the ad copy but rather where your ad is placed.
 If your ad is placed where you aren’t likely to find customers, your click-through rates will be lower naturally.

 It is crucial to test different ad types and keep the testing in-process continuously.
 For example, if you’re running tests on three variations of an ad copy, keep the two top-performing Google ads and remove the losing ad.